 - John Glover Wilson Memorial Award: Awarded to the best thesis on international economics or politics.

-- Walter C. Sauer ’28 Prize (joint eligibility with Politics, WWS): Awarded to the student whose thesis or research project on any aspect of United States foreign trade is judged to be the most creative.
+- Walter C. Sauer ’28 Prize (joint eligibility with Politics, SPIA): Awarded to the student whose thesis or research project on any aspect of United States foreign trade is judged to be the most creative.

 - Burton G. Malkiel ’64 Senior Thesis Prize in Finance: Awarded for the most outstanding thesis in the field of finance.